namhyung/uftrace/doc/uftrace-record.md

 -R *SPEC*, \--retval=*SPEC*
 :   Record function return values.
 This option can be used more than once.
 See *ARGUMENTS*.

+\--auto-args
+:   Automatically record arguments and return values of well-known library functions.
+Recommend to use it with `--nest-libcall`.

 \--num-thread=*NUM*
 :   Use NUM threads to record trace data.
 Default is 1/4 of online CPUs (but when full kernel tracing is enabled, it will use the full number of CPUs).